DTJF/FBeauty/ReadMe.md

-By default FB dialect keywords are not supported, unless you set the preprocessors define `DIALECTS`, either by uncommenting the source code line `'#DEFINE DIALECTS`, or at the compiler commend line like
+By default FB dialect keywords are not supported, unless you set the preprocessors define `DIALECTS`, either by uncommenting the source code line `'#DEFINE DIALECTS`, or at the compiler command line like

 ~~~{txt}
 fbc -w all -d DIALECTS FBeauty.bas